Farrell C. Shiver was the first

 Forensic Document Examination was formed in 1997 under the

-standardization in procedures used for forensic document
+standardization in procedures used in government laboratories.

 Initial membership in SWGDOC included representative forensic

-document examiners from the FBI, the
+document examiners from the Federal Bureau of Investigation, the

 United States Secret Service, the Bureau of Alcohol, Tobacco,